chingu-voyages/v10-toucans-team-05/README.md

 ---

-The momentum clone is a basic frontend webpage that visually looks simliar to the actual chrome extension.
+The Momentum clone is a basic frontend webpage that visually looks similar to the [Chrome extension](https://momentumdash.com/).

+Visual elements include a personalized greeting, a high-quality photo background, current location and weather display, and a motivational quote.

+Productivity tools include customized links, embedded Google search, customizable "main task," and to-do list.

 Voyage-10 | https://chingu.io/